AnthonySzymczak/LearningJavaScript/README.md

 - Intro to Algorithms Complex
 - Taking a Deeper Dive ( A more in depth look into Java Script!)
 - Learning React
-- Contact the Me Anthony Szymczak!
+- Contact Me Anthony Szymczak!

 ### Technologies used to write this application
  - React.js